RCA Records, released 12th September 1980

 4. Ashes To Ashes

 An instant classic with a very Bowie mix of child-like innocence and creeping malevolence as the hopelessly drug-addicted, world-weary Major Tom drifts off into the ether.
-Effortlessly superb songcraft with three or four memorable sections, boundary-pushing lyrics (‘Visions of Jap girls in synthesis’!) and a myriad of sweeping hooks.
+Effortlessly superb songcraft with three or four memorable sections, boundary-pushing lyrics (‘Visions of Jap girls in synthesis’!) and a myriad of majestic hooks.

 The lameness of the style wars is in Bowie’s sights this time as he almost mumbles the ironic verse lyrics over a tough New York disco/funk/rock groove.
 And there’s more barking mad Fripp soloing.
 Danceable, amusing, timeless.
 Originally titled ‘Jamaica’ in demo form.

 6. Teenage Wildlife

 Initially coming across as slightly lumpy and leaden, the track builds and builds in intensity to deliver a powerful message to Bowie’s ‘mythical younger brother’ about keeping a sense of perspective as one gets older.
 His patented ‘histrionic’ vocal style is superbly realised and drummer Dennis Davis holds it all together with aplomb.
 Originally titled ‘It Happens Every Day’ in demo form.

 7. Scream Like A Baby

 Spooky dystopian fable about a future society’s outlawing of homosexuality and other ‘deviant’ behaviour.
 Bowie’s ingenious stuttering provoked many a schoolyard titter and the weird vocal doppler effects are perfectly realised.
 Revamped from the Bowie-written/produced ‘I Am A Laser‘ originally recorded by Ava Cherry/The Astronettes.

 8. Kingdom Come

 A superb cover of a track from Tom Verlaine’s debut album, Phil Spector is the obvious influence again with Davis’s booming, overdubbed tom fills and some anthemic, reverb-drenched backing vocals.
 Majestic, powerful, intriguing.
 Verlaine was apparently supposed to play guest guitar throughout the album but bowed out at the eleventh hour.

 9. Because You’re Young